 How Long Does It Take to Get into Ketosis?

 The answer to this question is often individualized and will depend on the metabolic state of each individual.
 One can enter a state of ketosis after an overnight fast.
 However, this slight elevation may not be high enough to allow for your body to efficiently utilize these ketones as a primary fuel source.
 Over time, as you become more adapted, your body will consistently be producing AND utilizing ketones.
 For some, this could take as little as one week, however, for others, it could take several weeks to accomplish.
 The length of time it takes to become keto-adapted also greatly depends on the composition of the ketogenic diet utilized (i.e., 20 grams versus 50 grams of carbohydrates per day) as well as personal activity level.

 Among the many biological modifications that must occur for sufficient ketone body utilization, the upregulation of ketone transporters must take place.
 Thus, research has demonstrated that chronic elevations in blood ketone levels positively increase the number of these transporters.
-Therefore adherence, especially during the initial stages of the KD, is critical.
+Therefore adherence, especially during the initial stages of the ketogenic diet, is critical.

 Side Effects of Keto-Adaptation

-- – Lack of motivation to exercise
+- Lack of motivation to exercise

-- – Decreased endurance
+- Decreased endurance

-- – Lack of strength
+- Lack of strength

-Rapid Weight Loss
+Rapid Weight Loss on a Ketogenic Diet

 Troubleshooting Your Keto Side Effects